 Better overall physical health

 Most notably, a better handle on relaxation in your life can lead to better heart health.
-As heart disease is a leading killer of both men and women, this means that relaxation is literally a matter of life and death.
+As heart disease is a leading killer of both men and women4, this means that relaxation is literally a matter of life and death.
 Relaxation helps heart health by stopping everyday stress from causing fight or flight symptoms: rapid heart rate, sweating, heavy breathing, etc.

 Many individuals who struggle with stress and don’t know how to relax also struggle with their digestion.
 Several digestion-related conditions can be improved with relaxation techniques such as meditation and mindfulness.
-For example, a recent study found that Crohn’s Disease symptoms improved after participation in a comprehensive mind-body relaxation program.
+For example, a recent study found that Crohn’s Disease symptoms improved after participation in a comprehensive mind-body relaxation program5.

 Check out our resource page on conscientious chewing to learn more about how to improve digestion.

 Improved sleep is something that many people desire and need.
 Millions of people around the world struggle with sleep, and full-blown insomnia has become more prevalent than ever.
-In fact, recent research from the University of Pennsylvania School of Medicine has revealed that approximately one-fourth of Americans develop insomnia every single year.
+In fact, recent research from the University of Pennsylvania School of Medicine has revealed that approximately one-fourth of Americans develop insomnia every single year6.

 By learning how to relax, however, better sleep could be yours.